kaisenlinux/manpages-dev/category/ZIP/zstd.md

               zstd --train-fastcover=d=8,f=15,accel=2 FILEs

        --train-legacy[=selectivity=#]
               Use  legacy  dictionary  builder  algorithm with the given dictionary selectivity (default: 9).
-The smaller the selectivity value, the denser the  dictio‐ nary, improving its efficiency but reducing its possible maximum size. --train-legacy=s=# is also accepted.
+The smaller the selectivity value, the denser the dictionary, improving its effi‐ ciency but reducing its possible maximum size. --train-legacy=s=# is also accepted.

               Examples: